 – An estimated 17 million adults in the United States have daily urinary incontinence, and a further 33 million suffer from the overlapping condition, overactive bladder.

 It’s essential that you come to your appointment feeling relaxed and confident in the care you’ll be receiving.
-We believe in clear, honest communication in every aspect of what we do at our Greater Pittston urology office.
-It all starts when you sit down for your first conversation with Dr. Campenni.
+We believe in clear, honest communication.
+It all starts when you sit down for your first conversation with doctor.
 Consider bringing a list of any medications your currently taking and what symptoms you’ve been experiencing.
 A written list is helpful because you won’t forget to tell the doctor about something important.

 - Is there a time of day or night when your symptoms are worse than others?